Pulmonary Function Testing

 What happens during pulmonary function testing?

-During pulmonary function testing at Greenbrook Medical, you breathe into specialized devices.
+During PFT at Greenbrook Medical, you breathe into specialized devices.
 The tests aren’t painful and don’t take long.
 You might breathe into a lung-function device before and after using a medication called a bronchodilator.
 After the procedure, your Greenbrook Medical doctor could recommend undergoing other diagnostic testing, such as chest X-rays or blood tests.
 They might suggest you take medications, use an inhaler, try supplemental oxygen, or undergo other breathing treatments that reduce symptoms of an illness or disease.

 If you find that you are struggling to get afull breath during exercise or even when you are at rest, you might need to get your lungs tested.
 At Greenbrook Medical, we can help.
 We offer pulomnary function testing (breathing tests) to determine if you have a respiratory infection, asthma, bronchitis, chronic lung issues, or chronic obstructive pulmonary disease (COPD).